Audiosutras/zipline/README.rst

     $ zipline ingest
     $ zipline run -f dual_moving_average.py --start 2014-1-1 --end 2018-1-1 -o dma.pickle --no-benchmark

-This will download asset pricing data data sourced from Quandl, and stream it through the algorithm over the specified time range.
+This will download asset pricing data sourced from Quandl, and stream it through the algorithm over the specified time range.
 Then, the resulting performance DataFrame is saved in ``dma.pickle``, which you can load and analyze from within Python.

 You can find other examples in the ``zipline/examples`` directory.